Juancho E. Yrausquin Airport: Facilities

-Jet aircraft are unable to land at the airport, because the runway is too short, but smaller STOL airplanes (such as the DHC-6, BN-2, and helicopters) are common sights.
-A small ramp and terminal are on the southwest flank of the runway.
+Jet aircraft are unable to land at the airport, because the runway is too short, but smaller STOL airplanes (such as the DHC-6, BN-2, as well as helicopters) are a common sight.
+A small ramp and terminal are on the south-west flank of the runway.
 The ramp also has a designated helipad.
 The terminal building houses offices for Winair, immigration and security, a fire department with one fire truck, and a tower.
 The tower is an advisory service only and does not provide air traffic control.
-Aviation fuel is not available on the island of Saba.
+Aviation fuel is not available on the island.

 Fire station

-A new fire station was constructed on the grounds of Juancho E. Yrausquin Airport and officially opened in December 2023.
-The facility replaces the outdated fire station previously housed within the airport terminal.
+A new fire station on the grounds of Juancho E. Yrausquin Airport was officially opened in December 2023.
+The facility replaces the outdated fire station previously sited within the airport terminal.
 The project was commissioned by the Rijksvastgoedbedrijf (Central Government Real Estate Agency of the Netherlands) and developed in collaboration with the Caribbean Netherlands Fire Brigade (BKCN).

 The new station includes two garages for fire engines, work and conference rooms, a staff canteen, fitness facilities, and designated training areas.
-Its design incorporates three functional zones: Dirty, intermediate, and clean, to separate operational and administrative activities.
+Its design incorporates three functional zones: dirty, intermediate, and clean, to separate operational and administrative activities.

-Constructed primarily from locally sourced materials such as native stone and aggregate, the fire station emphasizes energy efficiency and resilience.
+Constructed primarily from locally sourced materials, such as native stone and aggregate, the fire station emphasizes energy efficiency and resilience.
 The building is partially integrated into the landscape, with the south and west facades built into the hillside to minimize solar heat gain.
-Rainwater is collected via an underground cistern due to the lack of a centralized water supply on the island.
+Rainwater is collected via an underground cistern, due to the lack of a centralized water supply on the island.
 Designed to withstand Category 5 hurricanes, the reinforced concrete structure meets the highest safety requirements for emergency infrastructure in the region.

-In addition to its functional role, the building features a permanent public artwork by Brazilian-Spanish artist Sara Ramo.
-The installation incorporates thousands of small, donated objects placed within the outer rock wall.
-Sourced from members of the local community, these objects represent personal and shared histories, symbolizing the connection between the fire station and the island’s cultural heritage.
+In addition to its functional role, the building features a permanent public artwork by Brazilian-Spanish artist Sara Ramo, which incorporates thousands of small, donated objects placed within the outer rock wall.
+Sourced from members of the local community, the objects represent personal and shared histories, symbolizing the connection between the fire station and the island’s cultural heritage.

 Airlines and destinations

-The only airline currently providing scheduled services to and from Yrausquin Airport is locally owned Winair, which operates daily flights to Sint Maarten aboard a DHC-6 Twin Otter.
+The only airline currently providing scheduled services to and from Yrausquin Airport is locally owned Winair, which operates daily flights to Sint Maarten, using a DHC-6 Twin Otter.
 On average, flights to Sint Maarten last no longer than 15 minutes.